California Notary Laws effective Jan 1, 2017:

 This is a summary of the new 2017 Notary Laws for California notaries public.

-Notaries can also now use an id card from a federally recognized tribal government.
+Notaries can also now use an identification card from a federally recognized tribal government so long as they also have all of the above elements included.

 Foriegn government passports formally required a stamp from the US Immigration Services or equivelant but new 2017 ID laws removed that requirement.